Compensation After a Multi-Vehicle Crash in Ada, OK

 Comparative fault rules vary by state:

-- Modified comparative fault (50% bar) — plaintiff barred if 50% or more at fault
+- Modified comparative fault (51% bar) — plaintiff barred if more than 50% at fault

 Joint and Several Liability